ros-tooling/setup-ros/README.md

         # https://ros.org/reps/rep-0003.html
         # https://ros.org/reps/rep-2000.html
         include:
-          # Melodic Morenia (May 2018 - May 2023)
-          - docker_image: ubuntu:bionic
-            ros_distribution: melodic
-            # Setting ros_version is helpful to customize the workflow
-            # depending on whether a ROS 1, or ROS 2 is being tested.
-            # See 'if: ros_version ==' below for an example.
-            ros_version: 1

           # Noetic Ninjemys (May 2020 - May 2025)
           - docker_image: ubuntu:focal
             ros_distribution: noetic
             ros_version: 1

-          # Foxy Fitzroy (June 2020 - May 2023)
-          - docker_image: ubuntu:focal
-            ros_distribution: foxy
-            ros_version: 2

           # Humble Hawksbill (May 2022 - May 2027)
           - docker_image: ubuntu:jammy